selinaerhabor/ucfd-milestone-project/README.md

 }
 ```

 *  During the testing of the website on different browsers, the footer social media icons were not loading on Firefox or Safari browsers.
 In order to ensure that the social media icons appear on other types of browsers I changed the Font Awesome link in the `<head>` to the most updated version of font-awesome - Version 5.7.2 and amended the classes of the social media icons in my code.
-For example, the code for the subscribe icon that appears on smaller screens `<i class="fa fa-pencil-square-o"></i>` has been changed to `<i class="fas fa-pen-square"></i>` in the latest version.
+For example, the code for the subscribe icon that appears on smaller screens `<i class="fa fa-pencil-square-o"></i>` has now been changed to `<i class="fas fa-pen"></i>`.
 The icons used across the website are now appearing correctly for various browser types.

 * In Internet Explorer 11, the audio bar style for the audio files in the Music section was bigger in size than on other browsers such as Chrome.
 As a result, the audio bars were overlapping and had no border radius.
 In order to fix this issue, I specified the width to 250px and border radius to 50px for the `musicAudio` audio controls class.
 ```sh